Graduateshotline

 English Language requirements

 1. IELTS (International English Language Testing Service) with a score of 7.0 (6.5 in all categories).
-The IELTS scores are very much susceptible to change depending on not only the university a student chooses to attend but even the subject they choose to study.
+The IELTS scores are very susceptible to change depending on the university a student chooses to attend and even the subject they choose to study.

 2. TOEFL (Test of English as a Foreign Language) with a score of 100 or above.